 The “nudge theory”

-“fatigue” can set in, meaning people will tire of following the rues and find ways round them – just as the infection is reaching its peak.
+While most countries reacted quickly after the steep rise of cases in Italy, others decided to wait and see.
+The reason why it was so slow to close schools or ban large meetings in the UK was for the fear that “fatigue” can set in, meaning people will tire of following the rues and find ways round them – just as the infection is reaching its peak.

-reaction to the Covd-19 crisis.
-Let us now look at the management of
+As we can see, everything seems to be contradictory in the countries’ reaction to the Covd-19 crisis.
+Let us now look at the management of medical equipment.

 Some countries have a shortage of alcohol, masks, ventilators, gloves or cleaning products

 So far, according to our research, it is only Italy and Spain that are running out of ventilators for people needing assisted respiration.
 But other countries, such as the UK (about two weeks behind Italy) are already foreseeing huge problems.
 The UK’s health service has just 5,000 respirators for a population of more than 66 million people.

 Dräger in Germany is working 24/7 to produce 10,000 fans commissioned by the government.
 Meanwhile, in March Germany had imposed a ban on exports of medical supplies to all other European countries – even without any ventilator or mask shortages.

 On the night of Sunday 8 March, Italian Prime Minister Giuseppe Conte announced there would be a lock down the north of Italy.
 Almost 16 million people were immediately put into quarantine, the first time this has happened in post-war European history.
 Three days later, on 11 March, the Italian government closed the entire country in a strict lock down.

 But the day after the announcement of the first lock down, (Monday 9 March) Ursula von der Leyen went to the press room of the European Commission in Brussels to take stock of her first 100 days of work.